Huangfu Zhong

-Huangfu Zhong (died 305), courtesy name Lunshu, was a military general of the Jin dynasty (266–420).
+Huangfu Zhong (died c.May 305), courtesy name Lunshu, was a military general of the Jin dynasty (266–420).
 During the War of the Eight Princes, he was forced into war with the Prince of Hejian, Sima Yong and became an ally to the Prince of Changsha, Sima Ai.
 He held out in the city of Jicheng (冀城; in present-day Gangu County, Gansu) for three years, even after Sima Ai had been executed, before he was betrayed and killed by his followers.